Sri Vaishnavism: Vadakalai and Tenkalai denominations

+Both Vadakalai and Tenkalai Brahmins perform the same Vedic saṃskāras (upanayanam, yajñopavīta, śrāddha, etc.).
+Neither has ever abandoned the Sanskrit Vedas or the Divya Prabandham.
+The difference lies in how much Sanskrit recitation and commentary is foregrounded in daily life and temple ritual, not in adherence to Vedic authority itself.

+In worship, the Vadakalai school foregrounds Sanskrit study and Dharmaśāstra observance, while the Tenkalai school foregrounds the Tamil Divya Prabandham, as an equally sacred expression of Vedic revelation.
+Both traditions are fully rooted in Vedic and Smṛti foundations.

-The Tenkalai tradition brought into their fold artisanal castes (Shudras) into community-based devotional movements.
+The Tenkalai tradition brought into their fold artisanal castes into community-based devotional movements.
 Raman states, "it can almost be said that the Tenkalai represented the anti-caste tendencies while the Vadakalai school championed the cause of purity of the Vedic tenets."
 The Tenkalai held, adds Raman, that anyone can be a spiritual teacher regardless of caste.

 The Vadakalai tradition states Sadarangani in contrast to Raman's views, were the liberal cousin of Tenkalai and therefore more successful in gaining devotees, while in southern Tamil lands Shaivism prospered possibly because of "Tenkalai school of Vaishnavism being narrow and orthodox in approach".
-The Vadakalai school not only succeeded in northern Tamil lands, she adds, but spread widely as it inspired the egalitarian Bhakti movement in north, west and east India, bringing in Bhakti poet saints from "entire cross-section of class, caste and society".
+The Vadakalai school not only succeeded in northern Tamil lands, she adds, but spread widely as it inspired the Bhakti movement in north, west and east India, bringing in Bhakti poet saints from "entire cross-section of class, caste and society".

 Tenkalai ("southern art") - Manavala Mamunigal

-The Ranganathaswamy Temple, Srirangam belongs to the Tenkalai/Thennacharya tradition and is considered as one of the important sites of Sri Vaishnava tradition.
+The Ranganathaswamy Temple, Srirangam belongs to the Tenkalai/Thennacharya tradition and is considered as the foremost site of the Sri Vaishnava tradition.
 All the functionaries and priests are the descendants of the 74 disciples appointed by Ramanuja and belong to the Tenkalai line without any exceptions.

+In Sanskrit, the Tenkalai tradition is referred to as Dakshina Kalārya.

 Characteristics

 The Tenkalai place higher importance to Tamil slokas than Sanskrit, and lay more emphasis on the worship of Vishnu.
 The Tenkalai accept prapatti as the only means to attain salvation.
 They consider Prapatti as an unconditional surrender.
-The Thenkalais follow the Tamil Prabandham, and assert primacy to rituals in Tamil language.
+The Thenkalais assert primacy to worship through the Prabandham, while holding the Vedas in equal esteem.
 They regard kaivalya (detachment, isolation) as an eternal position within the realm of Vaikuntha (Vishnu's 'eternal abode' or heaven), though it only exists at the outer most regions of Vaikuntha.
 They further say that God's seemingly contradictory nature as both minuscule and immense are examples of God's special powers that enable Him to accomplish the impossible.